shamik13/DVC/README.md

 ## 4. Query Recipes
 By passing the query to info.csv, you can get the desired dataset.
-[example.ipynb](https://github.com/TaikiInoue/DVC/blob/master/examples/example.ipynb) is also useful, so check it out.
+At the following, recipes of the query are shared, and please read them kindly.
+[example.ipynb](https://github.com/nablas-inc/somic-data/blob/master/examples/example.ipynb) explains how to use the query.

 <br>

 ### 4.1.
 Supervised Dataset
+Highlander ziku dataset containing just kizu data.

 ```
 dataset:
   train:
     args:
-      base: [path to dataset directory]
+      base: [path to somic-data/dataset directory]
       color_type: color
       suffix: jpg
       query: